samuelmbp/CV/README.md

 [Soft Skills](#soft-skills) | [Tech Skills](#tech-skills) | [Languages](#languages) | [Education](#education) | [Work Experience](#work-experience) | [Interests & Activities](#interests--activities) | [Contact Details](#contact-details)

 After gaining customer service experience and conflict resolution skills while working in retail for five years, I have decided to change profession and pursue my career goal of becoming a Software Engineer.
-I will soon graduate from the [Makers Academy](https://makers.tech/), where I am studying a ‘Full-Stack Developer programme’.
+I'm a recent [Makers Academy](https://makers.tech/) graduate, where I have studied a ‘Full-Stack Developer programme’.
 This has strengthened my expertise and foundations in computer programming.
 My ambition is to build a software application that is appealing and easy to use.

 I’m determined to continue extending my knowledge in software development and coding.
 I am hardworking, driven and possess excellent organisational skills, which makes me an ideal candidate that would flourish in this sector.
 I am an enthusiastic individual who enjoys both working in a team or independently to deliver successful projects and relish the opportunity to put my skills to use in a thriving business.